LONDON WOMEN’S CLINIC IS OPEN

 If you have a pre-existing condition or are in a high-risk group for COVID-19, we may advise you to postpone treatment.
 Further information may be found on:

 If any concerns arise further to your patient triage questionnaire or before your treatment begins, we may advise you to test for COVID-19 or postpone treatment.
 If your circumstances change after your treatment cycle has started but before any procedure is carried out, or if you should test positive for the COVID-19 virus, cancellation of your treatment cycle may be necessary.
 If you become unwell after egg collection, we may recommend freezing your embryos and waiting to start treatment.

 In certain circumstances for patients classified as higher risk, your consultant may advise that treatment is possible, but you may be asked to take additional precautionary measures to avoid infection, and possibly to delay pregnancy by freezing and storing eggs or embryos.

 We appreciate how important it is to be able to be accompanied during your clinic visits.
 However, at this time we must remain cautious about the risk of transmission and are therefore advising that any accompanying person must remain outside the clinic unless you are attending for a pregnancy scan.
+Some of our clinics are offering accompanying individuals to attend for Embryo Transfer and insemination appointments, please check ahead of your appointment directly with the clinic and their policy at this time.
 If there is a particular reason why attendance of accompanying person is considered absolutely necessary for other appointments, this should be discussed with the clinic prior to starting treatment.
 Anyone attending the appointment with you will also need to complete a COVID-19 triage form and adhere to the patient code of conduct.